-Many people will experience crime at some point in their life, although being a victim of a serious crime is rare.
-You can support friends and family members who have had a crime committed against them.
-If you, your family, or a friend have experienced crime:
+Many people will experience crime during their life, although being a victim of a serious crime is rare.
+You can support loved ones who have had a crime committed against them.
+If you, or someone you know have experienced crime:

 - Know what to do and who to tell